mustafa-khaled/E-Commerce_app/README.md

 4. Start the development server: `npm start`
 5. Open the app in your browser: Visit `http://localhost:3000` to view the app.

-## Contributing

-Contributions to the project are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.
-Be sure to follow the project's code of conduct.